vivo-project/Vitro-languages/README.md

 At present, Vitro has been translated into American English (en_US), Canadian English (en_CA), Canadian French (fr_CA), German (de_DE), Spanish (es), and Brazilian Portuguese (pt_BR).
-Each available language has it own top-level directory in this repository.
+Each available language has its own top-level directory in this repository.

 Using the language files
 ------------------------